AmElmo/Covid_tracking_dashboard/readme.md

 - ~~Add regional functions~~
 - ~~Fix all functions showing wrong data~~
 - ~~Push aggregated data to a BigQuery database~~
-- Write CRON job to fetch CSV data and run script to push to BigQuery
+- ~~Write CRON job to fetch CSV data and run script to push to BigQuery~~
-- Setup Metabase to plug to BigQuery data source
+- ~~Setup Metabase to plug to BigQuery data source~~
-- Make dashboards in Metabase (~12 dashboards in total)
+- Make 12 plots in a Dash dashboard
-- Publish Metabase data
+- Publish on Render
 - Finish the Readme